I play my very first computer game in my dad's office. Warcraft Orcs and Humans quickly makes video games become one of my hobbies.

 I got Charlie on the 6th of December 2019, my first pet since Tick Tock.

 ZPE 1.8.x brought major changes to ZPE as well as was a major improvement to the performance of it.

 In July 2020, I became a fully qualified teacher (FQT) and started teaching at Newbattle Community High School.

 After putting down a deposit on a house at age 25 and then changing my mind because I wanted something better in my career, I bought another house when I was age 27 and this time I moved into it at age 29 on February 19th 2021 (actually, because of a delay it ended up as February 22nd 2021).

 I also caught COVID-19 this year and ended up hospitalised on the 27th of August.

-The first big positive was that I finally passed my driving test on the 17th of May 2022.
+I then passed my driving test on the 17th of May 2022.
 Finding the time was difficult, particularly as I had to cancel six of them before.
 This time I was ready and I passed!

 I had a six month wait for my car - delay after delay and no response from the dealership, it finally arrived in June 2023.
-My first car was an MG4 EV - a fast and nippy electric car.
+My first car was an MG4 EV - a fast and nippy electric car and I love it!

 I also started my Master's Degree (MSc) in Computer Science in October.
 For the sake of variety, I am doing this at the University of York.